DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onFileSaving.md

 ---
 ---
 ##### shortDescription
-A function that is executed before a file with exported widget is saved to the user's local storage.
+A function that is executed before a file with exported UI component is saved to the user's local storage.

 ##### param(e): Object
 Information about the event.